 This filing contains forward-looking statements, within the meaning of the Private Securities Litigation Reform Act of 1995, that involve risks and uncertainties.
 Consequently, actual results may differ materially from those indicated by the forward-looking statements.
-Statements made herein that may be considered forward-looking include statements that relate to future performance or results of the Company, including without limitation statements relating to: (a) the Company's expectations regarding liquidity and availability under its financing arrangements to fund its operations as currently planned and its anticipated capital investment and profit improvement initiatives, debt payments, dividend payments, and required contributions into its defined benefit plans; (b) the planned spending of approximately \$45.0 to \$50.0 million for new plant and equipment and enhanced information technology capabilities at both businesses during 2005; (c) the planned payment of annual stockholder dividends of \$0.60 per share during 2005; (d) the Company's expectations regarding the effective tax rate for the remainder of the year; (e) expected progress towards the achievement of management's long-term financial goals; and (f) the expected realization of benefits from the additional actions to accelerate its efforts to streamline operations, improved customer service capabilities, continuous improvement initiatives, and annual product and price review programs.
+Statements made herein that may be considered forward-looking include statements that relate to future performance or results of the Company, including without limitation statements relating to: (a) the Company's expectations regarding liquidity and availability under its financing arrangements to fund its operations as currently planned and its anticipated capital investment and profit improvement initiatives, debt payments, dividend payments, and required contributions into its defined benefit plans; (b) the planned spending of approximately \$35.0 to \$40.0 million for new plant and equipment and enhanced information technology capabilities at both businesses during 2005; (c) the planned payment of annual stockholder dividends of \$0.60 per share during 2005; (d) the Company's expectations regarding the effective income tax rate for the remainder of the year; and (e) the expected realization of benefits from the additional actions to accelerate its efforts to streamline and improve its operations and to enhance the efficiencies of its facilities; the timing of the realization of benefits; and its impact on the fourth quarter and fiscal 2006.
 Where possible, the Company has attempted to identify the forward-looking statements contained in this filing by using words such as "expect," "anticipate," "believe," "intend," "plan," "will," and similar expressions in connection with any discussion of the Company's future performance or results.
-A variety of risks and uncertainties could cause the Company's actual results to differ materially from the anticipated results or other expectations expressed in the Company's forward-looking statements.
-The risks and uncertainties include without limitation the following: (a) the uncertainty of general business and economic conditions, including the potential for a more severe slowdown in non-residential construction and other industrial markets, changes in interest rates, and fluctuations in commodity and raw material prices or foreign currency rates; (b) the risk of economic, political, military, or other events in a country where the Company manufactures, procures, or sources a significant amount of raw materials, component parts, or finished goods; (c) the Company's ability to realize the anticipated benefits of initiatives expected to reduce costs, improve profits, enhance customer service, increase manufacturing efficiency, reduce debt, and expand product offerings and brands in the market through a variety of channels; (d) the risk that the Company will be unable to execute its various initiatives within expected timeframes; (e) unexpected developments in the Company's legal and environmental matters, including the matter related to the operation of ASP's wastewater pretreatment plant and ASP's management of hazardous waste at a facility in Atlanta, Georgia; (f) the risk that projected future cash flows from operations are not realized; (g) the impact of unforeseen factors on the Company's critical accounting estimates; (h) the impact of competition; and (i) unexpected changes in the Company's share price.
+A variety of risks and uncertainties could cause the Company's actual results to differ materially from the anticipated results or other expectations expressed in the Company's forwardlooking statements.
+The risks and uncertainties include without limitation the following: (a) the uncertainty of general business and economic conditions, including the potential for a more severe slowdown in non-residential construction and other industrial markets, changes in interest rates, and fluctuations in commodity and raw material prices or foreign currency rates; (b) the risk of economic, political, military, or other events in a country where the Company manufactures, procures, or sources a significant amount of raw materials, component parts, or finished goods; (c) the Company's ability to realize the anticipated benefits of initiatives expected to reduce costs, improve profits, enhance customer service, increase manufacturing efficiency, reduce debt, and expand product offerings and brands in the market through a variety of channels; (d) the risk that the Company will be unable to execute its various initiatives within expected timeframes; (e) unexpected developments in the Company's legal and environmental matters, including CPSC proceedings and the investigation related to the operation of ASP's wastewater pretreatment plant and ASP's management of hazardous waste at a facility in Atlanta, Georgia; (f) the risk that projected future cash flows from operations are not realized; (g) the impact of unforeseen factors on the Company's critical accounting estimates; (h) the impact of competition; and (i) unexpected changes in the Company's share price.